CNC PRECISION MILLING

 Because EMI has both horizontal and vertical mills, we can bring the right machine to bear to complete your project on time and on budget.

-Face milling rapidly and efficiently removes material from flat surfaces and is typically used with horizontal mills.
-End milling are generally run on vertical machines and is used to make slots, pockets, grooves, profiles and other complex geometries.
+Face milling, which rapidly and efficiently removes material from flat surfaces, is typically used with horizontal mills.

-Depending on your project, EMI might choose to use face milling or end milling operations to get the job done.
+Depending on your project, EMI might choose to use face milling or endmilling operations to get the job done efficiently and cost effectively.

 EMI's Milling Equipment